 Journaling can put you on the path of self-discovery.
 You can either journal in private or you can share with your therapist so that he or she knows what is important to you and help you move forward.
 You can get to know yourself better through your writing by bringing your thoughts and feelings to the surface.
-You can realize that you are worried about something that you did not know upset you.
-For example, you could discover that when someone criticized you for something you did at work, it really hurt your feelings which made you realize that you are sensitive when someone points out your flaws.
+In addition, you may realize that you are worried about something that you did not know upset you.
+For example, you could discover that when someone criticized you for something you did at work, it really hurt your feelings.
+This realization can help you notice that you are sensitive when someone points out your flaws.
 Journaling can be great for your depression treatment as you are doing something to make you feel better and that you need more help.

 How to Journal